 After adoption of the plan of conversion by the mutual insurance company's board of directors, the plan is submitted to the Illinois Department of Insurance for review and approval.
 The Illinois Department of Insurance shall approve the plan of conversion upon finding that: (i) the provisions of the Illinois Conversion Act have been complied with, (ii) the plan of conversion will not prejudice the interests of the members, and (iii) the plan of conversion's method of allocating subscription rights is fair and equitable.
-A mutual insurance seeking approval from the Illinois Department of Insurance must file, prior to eligible members' approval of the plan of conversion, the following documents for the Department's review and approval: (a) the plan of conversion, including the independent evaluation of pro forma market value required by the Illinois Conversion Act; (b) the form of notice of meeting of eligible members; (c) any proxies to be solicited from eligible members in connection with this meeting; (d) the form of notice for persons whose policies are issued after adoption of the plan of conversion, the converted date; and (e) the proposed articles of incorporation and bylaws of the converted stock company.
-Once filed, these documents shall be approved or disapproved by the Illinois Department of Insurance the minutes of the meeting of the eligible members at which the plan of conversion was voted upon and the revised articles of incorporation and bylaws of the converted stock company.
+A mutual insurance seeking approval from the Illinois Department of Insurance must file, prior to eligible members' approval of the plan of conversion, the following documents for the Department's review and approval: (a) the plan of conversion, including the independent evaluation of pro forma market value required by the Illinois Conversion Act; (b) the form of notice of meeting of eligible members; (c) any proxies to be solicited from eligible members in connection with this meeting; (d) the form of notice for persons whose policies are issued after adoption of the plan of conversion but before its effective date; and (e) the proposed articles of incorporation and bylaws of the converted stock company.
+Once filed, these documents shall be approved or disapproved by the Illinois Department of Insurance within a reasonable time.
+After the eligible members have approved the plan of conversion, the converted stock company shall file with the Illinois Department of Insurance the minutes of the meeting of the eligible members at which the plan of conversion was voted upon and the revised articles of incorporation and bylaws of the converted stock company.
 The Illinois Department of Insurance may retain, at the mutual company's expense, any qualified expert not otherwise a part of the staff of the Illinois Department of Insurance to assist in reviewing the plan of conversion and the independent evaluation of the pro forma market value.